Cincinnati Leader of Impact: C - GuruFocus.com

-Cintas+Corporation%26rsquo%3Bs Katie Gough-Edwards, a longtime advocate for heart health and the American+Heart+Association (AHA), won a seven-week fundraising challenge to become the AHA’s 2022 Leader of Impact for Greater Cincinnati.
+CINCINNATI, OH / ACCESSWIRE / January 31, 2023 / Cintas Corporation's Katie Gough-Edwards, a longtime advocate for heart health and the American Heart Association (AHA), won a seven-week fundraising challenge to become the AHA's 2022 Leader of Impact for Greater Cincinnati.

 Gough-Edwards, Cintas First Aid & Safety's Midwest Director of Sales, will be honored for her passion and drive to make a difference at the 2023 Greater Cincinnati Heart Ball, Feb.
 4 at the Hyatt Regency Cincinnati.
 The celebration follows a national competition that started Sept.
 29 on World Heart Day and inspired $1.8 million in fundraising for the AHA.